 The results of your bankruptcy case will be part of your credit record for ten (10) years.
 The ten years are counted from the date you filed your bankruptcy case.

-This does not mean you can't get a house, a car, a loan, or a credit card for ten years.
+This does not mean you can't get a house, a car, a loan, or a credit card for ten years?
+Absolutely NOT.
 The question is, how much interest and fees will you have to pay?
 And, can you afford your monthly payments, so you don't begin a new cycle of painful financial problems.

 Credit Reports: In order to eliminate any bad credit ratings that may continue to appear on your credit report, you should make copies of Schedules D,E, and F from your Bankruptcy case along

-with your Bankruptcy Discharge and mail them to the Credit Bureaus so they can code these creditors with the Bankruptcy information.
-The balance of the discharged debts should be zero meaning
+with your Bankruptcy Discharge and mail them to the three main Credit Bureaus so they can code these creditors with the Bankruptcy information.
+The balance of the discharged debts should be

 ∙ Equifax, P.O.
 Box 740241, Atlanta, GA 30374;1-800-685-1111;www.credit.equifax.com.